bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 specific terms that the SAT-solver had no choice but to spit out everything we need to know to write out the actual sentence.

-I would love to harp on about this until I feel I've really explained it but I think it would take too long.
-One more analogy: this technique means that instead of having to answer the question "how do I find pangrammatic autograms?", you just have to answer "given a sentence, how do I figure out if it's a pangrammatic autogram?".
+I would love to harp on about this until I feel I've really explained, but I think it would take too long.
+One more analogy: this technique means that instead of having to answer the question "how do I find pangrammatic autograms?", you just have to answer "given a sentence, how do I figure out if it's a pangram-autogram?".
 The latter is obviously much easier.
 Patuzzo clearly thought this was a pretty neat idea (and I agree), because he created an entire programming language, called [Sentient](https://sentient-lang.org), which helps you express many different problems in ways that bully SAT-solvers into solving them for you, as he did for the problem of pangrammatic autograms.

 This is pretty satisfying.
-In a few minutes my little laptop had generated this beauty using Patuzzo's tool:
+In a few minutes my little laptop had generated this acmatic beauty using Patuzzo's tool:

 > This pangram tallies five a's, one b, one c, two d's, twenty nine e's, nine f's, four g's, six h's, thirteen i's, one j, one k, three l's, two m's, twenty